FRED Watch Quickie Film Review: Black Panther (2018)

 BLACK IS BEAUTIFUL!

-I’m a Kendall Richardson and welcome to FRED Watch, where we review everything from the mainstream to the obscure.
+Welcome to FRED Watch, where we review everything from the mainstream to the obscure.
 Today’s film is Black Panther…

 T’Challa (Chadwick Boseman) returns home to the isolated and technologically advanced African nation of Wakanda to take his place as King.